overlay-market/overlay-docs/docs/Concepts Explained/How is Overlay different.md

 ## PnL and Collateral

-Users would be required to lock OV as collateral to a position in an Overlay market.
-PnL will also be paid out in OV.
-OV is minted by the protocol and paid out to the user as PnL if a position delta positive; on the other hand, if the position is delta negative, locked OV is burned (to the extent of the loss).
+Users would be required to lock OVL as collateral to a position in an Overlay market.
+PnL will also be paid out in OVL.
+OVL is minted by the protocol and paid out to the user as PnL if a position delta positive; on the other hand, if the position is delta negative, locked OVL is burned (to the extent of the loss).